prebeng/vim-fossil-pg/README.md

 ## Installation

-Using vim plugin managaers, use the [github mirror][github] with e.g.
+Vim pluging managers using get can use the [github mirror][github] with e.g.

 ```
     :Plug 'prebeng/vim-fossil-pg'